Remuneration

 • a variable, medium-long term incentive system is envisaged (Long Term Incentive Plan), based on a rolling arrangement with a three-year vesting period.
 The purpose of the Plan is to stimulate management to achieve economic, financial and sustainability results for the Group on behalf of shareholders;

-• as confirmation of the path towards greater integration of sustainability in business activities, from 2020 both the short term and medium-long term incentive plans set forth objectives associated with sustainability issues alongside economic and financial goals.
-In 2024 the sustainability objectives included in the short and long-term incentive systems were further consolidated, with increasing value compared to a year earlier and the adoption of KPIs to encourage constant attention to gender issues.
+• as confirmation of the path towards greater integration of sustainability in business activities, from 2020 both the short term and medium-long term incentive plans provide for objectives associated with sustainability issues alongside economic and financial goals.
+Attention to the realm of sustainability was confirmed in 2025, by way of a composite integrated sustainability endpoint in both the MBO plan (variable short-term incentive) and the 2024-2026 Long Term Incentive plan

 The definition of the remuneration policy takes constant reference: